 Sometimes this might be if there’s variations halfway through when you are providing the goods or services or if something else has changed along the way or if it just wasn’t particularly clear what you’re going to be providing and to what standard.
 Making sure you are using the appropriate clauses within your agreement and that you have thought in advance about what templates you’ll use and what elements of those templates might need to be changed or specifically considered from project to project can help ensure that you’re not in a situation where you have customers who are refusing to pay because you have come to some slightly different viewpoint about whether or not the goods and services have been properly and finally provided in accordance with what you had assumed the customer had wanted.

 Now let’s flip this around a little bit and look at it from the perspective of you dealing with supply relationships.
-Whilst most organizations as I said will have a template that they deal with in relation to the customer relationships,only a small proportion of organizations that I deal with have a set template that they use for suppliers or a purchase order agreement.
+Whilst most organisations as I said will have a template that they deal with in relation to the customer relationships, only a small proportion of organisations that I deal with have a set template that they use for suppliers or a purchase order agreement.

 That’s one area where you should pay specific attention.